Our Top Working From Home Tips

 For your lunch break, close your laptop and leave your phone in your workspace.
 Give yourself permission to fully detach from media and electronics.

-Although working extra long hours may be a temptation, practice healthy behaviors that keep you happy such as exercise, connecting with people outside of work, and relaxation techniques.
+Although working extra long hours may be a temptation, practice healthy behaviors that keep you happy.
+Exercise, connect with people outside of work, and use relaxation techniques.